peacfuljoh/predictive-analytics-ytvideos/README.md

 3. Model training: A desired feature set is used to train a regression model that predicts future video stats from past and current stats.
 4. Front-end dashboard: A Flask-served dashboard enables exploration of the database (slicing and filtering as desired), training models with desired feature subsets, and visualizing predictions.
+(Note: not started yet)

 ### Other details